Mengw/vertxcombo/README.md

 yuicombo style: /combo/345?3.10.0/build/color-harmony/color-harmony.js&3.10.0/build

+## about cache control

+if url contains a version number, an etag base on url will be send. max-age can be configed,according to the version number's existence. defaultMaxAge and versionedMaxAge.

 ## limitations

 It's not a general purpuse combohandler.It cache all file in memory,so you must know how much size of files to server.